Canada's Nordion, AECL settle lawsuit; sign new supply deal

 Nordion has struggled to find an alternative supplier for molybdenum-99, the isotope at the center of the dispute.
 The company processes the isotope to produce radioactive tracers used in medical imaging.

-Nordion had hoped to compel AECL to pay damages or complete two new reactors that were set to replace the aging National Research Universal reactor in Chalk River, Ontario, which supplied the isotope.
+Nordion had been seeking damages or the completion of the new Maple reactors that were set to replace the aging National Research Universal reactor in Chalk River, Ontario, which supplied the isotope.

-However the project was scrapped in 2008 before construction could finish and Nordion filed a lawsuit claiming C$1.6 billion in damages.
+However the project was scrapped in 2008, raising concerns about the supply of the isotopes globally.
+Nordion filed a lawsuit claiming C$1.6 billion in damages at that time.